 The previous screenshot still shows, on the home page, the initial welcome message after a fresh Drupal installation, because there is still no content for Drupal to publish on the home page.
-The first content we will add is the home page text.
+The first content I will add is the home page text.

 While logged in as the administrator, go to Create content > Page, and set an appropriate title for the home page text.
-In this example, we will simply be using dummy text for the page body.
+In this example, I will simply be using dummy text for the page body.
 Under the "Publishing options" section, enable "Promoted to front page" so the text is displayed on the home page, as seen below.

 The text that you choose for your home page should ideally explain why visitors to your site should become subscribers.
 In addition, if you plan on charging them a subscription fee to read your newsletter's material, then this page would be the logical place to put some sort of payment button.
-In this example, we added a linked button that takes the prospective subscriber to the PayPal Subscriptions page.
+In this example, I added a linked button that takes the prospective subscriber to the PayPal Subscriptions page.
 (The details of setting up a PayPal account and creating a PayPal Buy Now button, are beyond the scope of this tutorial.
 All of that information can be easily obtained from the online PayPal documentation.)

 You also have the option of allowing subscribers to add comments to any of your newsletter contents.
 If you would rather not, then set the comment settings to "Read only".
 But in this age of social news sites, Internet users have become accustomed to being able to comment on just about anything posted.
 Also, allowing reader input will dramatically increase the odds of your being able to build an online community that is dynamic and interactive enough to keep readers coming back for more and paying a subscription fee to have that privilege.